zulip/zulip/docs/architecture-overview.md

 users.
-It features real-time notifications, message persistence and search, public group conversations (*streams*), invite-only streams, private one-on-one and group conversations, inline image previews, team presence/a buddy list, a rich API, Markdown message support, and several integrations with other services.
+It features real-time notifications, message persistence and search, public group conversations (*streams*), invite-only streams, private one-on-one and group conversations, inline image previews, team presence/buddy list, a rich API, Markdown message support, and numerous integrations with other services.
 The maintainer team aims to support users who connect to Zulip using dedicated iOS, Android, Linux, Windows, and Mac OS X clients, as well as people using modern web browsers or